-The College employs faculty members qualified to accomplish the mission and ends of the institution including delivery of quality education and training.
-When determining acceptable qualifications of its faculty, the institution follows the guidelines set forth by HLC (Higher Learning Commission).
-Additionally, the institution utilizes an approach that addresses instructional requirements outlined in programs designated with national and state accreditations and/or career technical programs that align with industry requirements for credentials and experience.
-For all employment outcomes, the institution is responsible for documenting qualifications of its entire faculty and utilizes a centralized credential system that ensures required qualifications are sought across all instructional divisions and areas of the College.
+The College employs faculty members qualified to accomplish the mission and ends of the institution including the delivery of quality education and training.

+When determining the acceptable qualifications of its faculty, the institution follows the guidelines set forth by the HLC (Higher Learning Commission).
+Additionally, the institution addresses instructional requirements outlined in programs designated with national and state accreditations and/or career technical programs that align with industry requirements for credentials and experience.

+The institution is responsible for documenting qualifications of its faculty and utilizes a centralized credential system that ensures required qualifications are sought across all instructional divisions.

-Adjunct faculty and faculty approved to teach dual credit courses are considered as contract staff and not as full benefits-eligible employees.
-Individuals hired as limited-term contract faculty must meet or exceed the minimum qualifications as set forth in the assumed practice of the HLC (Policy CRRT.B.10.020.
+Faculty approved to teach Cooperative Education Partnership (CEP) courses are considered contract staff and not eligible for full benefits.
+Individuals hired as limited-term contract faculty must meet or exceed the minimum qualifications as set forth in the assumed practice of the HLC (Policy CRRT.B.10.020).

-For detail regarding individual course qualifications, please refer to the Faculty Qualifying Credential document.
+For individual course qualifications, please refer to the FacultyQualifying Credential document.

-Exceptions to the procedure may be made at the discretion of the Chief Academic Officer.
-If an exception is made, written justification will be filed in the faculty member's personnel file.
+Exceptions to the procedure may be made at the discretion of the Vice-President of Instruction.
+If an exception is made, written justification will be recorded on the Faculty Credential Form and filed in the faculty member's personnel file.